mdziardziel/multilint/README.md

-# multilint README
+# Multi Lint README

 Welcome!
-You are reading README for Multi Lint extension;
+You are reading README for Multi Lint extension.

 ## Features